emilyriederer/website/content/post/team-of-packages/index.md

 ### Proactive Problem Solving

 Of course, even better than explaining errors is preventing them from occurring.
-We might also know at our specific organization, non alphanumeric characters are required in passwords and that [`DBI::dbConnect()`](https://dbi.r-dbi.org/reference/dbConnect.html) doesn't natively encode these correctly when passing them to the database.
+We might also know at our specific organization, non alphanumeric characters are required in passwords and that [`DBI::dbConnect()`](https://dbi.r-dbi.org/reference/dbConnect.html) does not natively encode these correctly when passing them to the database.
 Instead of troubling the users and telling them how to pick a password, we can instead handle this silently by running the password retrieved from the `DB_PASS` environment variable through the [`URLencode()`](https://rdrr.io/r/utils/URLencode.html) function.

 <div class="highlight">